nguyennguyetgiavy-da/olist-customer-dissatisfaction-analysis/README.md

 ## Key Findings

-- Delivery delays are the strongest driver of customer dissatisfaction, with negative review rates rising significantly once delivery times exceed 25 days.
+- Delivery delays are the strongest driver of customer dissatisfaction — orders delivered after 35 days show approximately 9.5× higher negative review rates than orders delivered within 7 days.
-- Customer dissatisfaction is concentrated among a relatively small group of sellers and product categories.
+- Customer dissatisfaction is concentrated among a relatively small group of sellers and product categories, indicating that issues are not evenly distributed across the platform.
-- North and Northeast regions consistently show poorer delivery performance and higher dissatisfaction rates compared to benchmark states such as São Paulo (SP) and Paraná (PR).
+- North and Northeast regions consistently lag behind benchmark states such as São Paulo (SP) and Paraná (PR) in both delivery performance and customer satisfaction.

 ---